addBots/Addbots-Open-WebChatPlugin/README.md

 ### Installing

-After cloning the  go to the root folder from the terminal and run :
+After cloning, go to the root folder from the terminal and run :

 ```
 npm install
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ## Running